givingjan/iConMaker_Mac/README.md

 # iConMaker
-a simple tool for make iOS app icon more easy.
+a simple tool for make iOS/Android app icon more easy.